jishaps/Snowflake-pro/README.md

 Load History stored for Bulk load metadata and Snowpipe metadata respectively?
 (In Days) 64&14 What is the name of the SQL command that manually triggers a single run of a scheduled task?
 EXECUTE TASK What does the USER_TASK_MANAGED_INITIAL_WAREHOUSE_SIZE parameter do in Snowflake? specifies the compute resources to provision for the first run of the task before a task history is availale for snowflake to determine the ideal size
+What is the name of the hidden column that indicates the DML operation recorded by a stream?
+METADATA$ACTION What is the condition that makes a stream stale and inaccessible? the stream offset is outside the data retension period of the source object
+What is the name of the column that indicates the staleness status of a stream?
+STALE_AFTER